Universal Tuner 2.3 NEW

 Universal Tuner is made to tune all instruments.

 IMPORTANT: When you start Universal Tuner for the first time, you are asked to give the program permission to access the microphone.
 This is necessary for the program to work!
-If you denied the the access to the microphone you can give the permission later on in the System preferences.
+If you denied access to the microphone, you can grant permission later in the System settings.
 Go to the Security & Privacy tab and click on Microphone.
-Here you can give the app the permission to access the microphone (see Fig. 1).
+Here you can give the app permission to access the microphone (see Figure 1).

 The microphone is only used to determine the pitch.
 No recordings are permanently stored or used outside the app.